Now that you’ve got an awesome, brand new tattoo, what comes next? Taking good care of it for the years to come.

-Wash the tattoo with water and cleanser or soap 2-3 times a day - depending on your skin.
+Wash the tattoo with Sorry Mom Foam Soap or lukewarm water and neutral soap 2-3 times a day - depending on your skin.

 After your tattoo is clean and dry, moisturize it with regenerative balm.
 Some people heal faster, and their skin dries rapidly; in that case, you can apply the balm more often.